 The resulting path, with milestones along the way, is a plan customized for each and every student.
 All along the journey is a network of support tuned to a student’s progress and goals.

-A flowchart with four steps labeled Explore, Discover, Grow, and Embark, connected by yellow lines.
+A flowchart with four steps labeled Explore, Discern, Grow, and Embark, connected by yellow lines.

-A vertical timeline displays four college years labeled: First Year—Explore, Sophomore Year—Discover, Junior Year—Grow, and Senior Year—Embark, connected by colored lines.
+A vertical timeline displays four college years labeled: First Year—Explore, Sophomore Year—Discern, Junior Year—Grow, and Senior Year—Embark, connected by colored lines.

 TrACKING For students, TRACKing for rmc